 The Role of a Hypothetic Creator is Compatible with the Evolution of the Biological Species

-The so called Sketch (1842) represents the first summary, of 10 pages length, which Darwin wrote — using a pencil — as a memory of his theory of the biological evolution of species.
+The so called Sketch (1842) represents the first, 10-page summary Darwin wrote — using a pencil — as a memory of his theory of the biological evolution of species.
 The contents of these notes will appear later in the Essay (1844) and then in The Origin of Species (1859).
-The conclusions of the Sketch present the role of a Hypothetic Creator, compatible with the new theory the English biologist was drawing.
+The conclusions of the Sketch present the role of a Hypothetic Creator, compatible with the new theory the English naturalist proposed.
 This idea remains unchanged also in the Conclusions of The Origin of Species, here reported, but observing that the word “Creator” is missing in the first edition of 1859 whereas it is re-introduced from the second edition (1860) to the sixth (1872).

 From a Sketch written in 1842, titled The Foundations of The Origin of Species